FrankFineis/FrankFineis.github.io/blog/_posts/2016-03-13-install_opencv.md

 If you're like me (maybe you're not) I often think that `pip install`'ing a Python package is the same thing as R's `install.packages` function - while we get similar functionality, R packages come with the luxury of basically never interfering with other R package dependencies!
 If one package needs a newer or older version of some other package you've already installed, `install.packages` will most likely just take care of everything for you.
 Python packages, on the other hand, will often have dependencies on specific versions of other packages, so if you `pip install` one package, other package may fail to import because their dependent packages have been updated.
 That's why we use virtual environments; my favorite method for creating and running virtual environments is with [Anaconda](https://www.continuum.io/downloads), a Python distribution that comes with Sklearn, Scipy, NumPy, Jupyter notebook, and most of the other essential tools a data scientist needs when using Python.

-Overall, I just needed a few steps towards installing OpenCV cleanly:
+Overall, I installed OpenCV cleanly in just a few steps:

-- Installing Anaconda, making Anaconda's Python your system's default Python
+- Install Anaconda, make Anaconda's Python your system's default Python (skip if you already have this).
-- Create a virtual environment
+- Create a virtual environment.
 - Make sure all Conda packages are up-to-date.
 - Run `conda install -c https://conda.binstar.org/menpo opencv`
-- Test
+- Test.

 <br/>

 ### (1) Install Anaconda.
 (Skip if you already have Anaconda).

-First off, I'm still a Python 2 guy.
-Yeah, there's Python 3, but I grew up on Py 2.7 and it'll take a lot to pry it from my cold, dead hands.
-So I have a Python 2.7 Anaconda environment running on my computer.
+First off, I'm still a python 2 guy.
+Yeah, there's python 3, but I grew up on Py 2.7 and it'll take a lot to pry it from my cold, dead hands.
+So I have a python 2.7 Anaconda environment running on my computer.
 Your choice.

 I went to the Anaconda [downloads](https://www.continuum.io/downloads) page and got the Python 2.7 Mac OS X 64-Bit *command-line installer*, so that we can install everything from Terminal.

-Navigate to your Downloads directory (if you're new, go into Terminal and type `> cd $HOME/Downloads`).
+After downloading that, navigate to your Downloads directory (if you're new to the Terminal, just open the Terminal application and type `cd $HOME/Downloads`).

 While still in Terminal, enter

 {% highlight bash %}
-> bash Anaconda2-2.5.0-MacOSX-x86_64.sh
+$ bash Anaconda2-2.5.0-MacOSX-x86_64.sh
 {% endhighlight %}

 Awesome, now you've downloaded and installed Anaconda.